 The strategies above apply whether you’re promoting B2B or B2C content, however, my experience has shown that B2B companies tend to have slightly better luck with broken link building and reaching out to bloggers that have been featured in a piece of content.
 Why?
 Probably because we’re all in the same boat, and understand each other’s goals.

 All of your content – whether it’s an article, a whitepaper, a video, or an infographic – should be shared socially.
 That’s just common sense.
-However, the specific sites you use to share your content will differ according to the type of content, and its target audience.
+However, keep in mind that social media isn’t enough to power any business growth.
+The specific sites you use to share your content will differ according to the type of content, and its target audience.

 All content types can be shared via Twitter.
 Bear in mind, though, that Twitter is a particularly effective tool for reaching influencers and is often favored (over Facebook at least) by B2B marketers.